statiagov/gesmew/guides/content/developer/core/payments.md

 For every gateway action, a list of gateway options are passed through.

-* `email` and `customer`: The email address related to the order
+* `email` and `customer`: The email address related to the inspection
-* `ip`: The last IP address for the order
+* `ip`: The last IP address for the inspection
-* `order_id`: The Order's `number` attribute, plus the `identifier` for each payment, generated when the payment is first created
+* `order_id`: The Inspection's `number` attribute, plus the `identifier` for each payment, generated when the payment is first created
-* `shipping`: The total shipping cost for the order, in cents
+* `shipping`: The total shipping cost for the inspection, in cents
-* `tax`: The total tax cost for the order, in cents
+* `tax`: The total tax cost for the inspection, in cents
-* `subtotal`: The item total for the order, in cents
+* `subtotal`: The item total for the inspection, in cents
-* `currency`: The 3-character currency code for the order
+* `currency`: The 3-character currency code for the inspection
-* `discount`: The promotional discount applied to the order
+* `discount`: The promotional discount applied to the inspection
 * `billing_address`: A hash containing billing address information
 * `shipping_address`: A hash containing shipping address information